-(i) Risk taking: The Board of Directors, supported by Executive Management, establishes boundaries within which the Group takes risks.
-It also establishes an appropriate control environment in order to align risk taking and management with business objectives.
+(i) Risk Taking: The Board of Directors, supported by Executive Management, establish boundaries within which the Group takes risks.
+It also establishes an appropriate control environment, in order to align risk taking and management with business objectives.
 The business lines and process owners take risks and have the primary responsibility for identifying and managing such risks.

-(ii) Risk oversight: Independent control function over the business processes and related risks to ensure that business and process owners operate within defined appetite and approved policies and procedures.
+(ii) Risk Oversight: Independent control function over the business processes and related risks to ensure that business and process owners operate within defined appetite and approved policies and procedures.
 It is provided by functions such as risk management, internal control, compliance, and finance.
-These departments develop policies and procedures, risk management processes and controls, monitor and report on risks accordingly for prompt decision-making.
-The Board of Directors also plays a risk oversight role.
-Board Risk, Audit and Finance Committee has oversight reponsibility for all the risk exposures in the Group while the Board Credit Committee (BCC) is responsible for the various credit risk exposures.
+These departments develop policies and procedures, risk management processes and controls, monitor and report on risks accordingly for prompt decision making.
+The Board of Directors also play risk oversight role.
+Board Risk, Audit & Finance Committee has oversight reponsibility for all the risk exposures in the Group while the Board Credit Committee (BCC) is responsible for the various credit risk exposures.

-(iii) Risk assurance: Independent assurance to the Board of Directors on the effective implementation of the risk management framework and validates the risk measurement processes.
-There are two complementary parts to this - the internal and external audit.
-The Board Risk, Audit and Finance Commitee is also responsible for this independent assurance, assisted in its function by the internal and external auditors.
+(iii) Risk Assurance: Independent assurance to the Board of Directors on the effective implementation of the risk management framework and validates the risk measurement processes.
+There are two complementary parts to this the internal and external audit.
+The Board Risk, Audit & Finance Committee is also responsible for this independent assurance, assisted in its function by the internal and external auditors.

-Details of the Group's three lines of defence mechanism is described below:
+Details of the Group's Three Line Defense Mechanism is described below: